kevin-tran-tech/Google-Cybersecurity/Update a file through a Python algorithm/README.md

 ### Activity Overview

 In this activity, I have demonstrated my experience using Python to develop algorithms that involve opening files and parsing their contents.
-I review the following scenario and access the supporting materials in order to fill out
+I reviewed the following scenario and accessed the supporting materials to complete [report](https://github.com/kevin-tran-tech/Google-Cybersecurity/blob/main/Update%20a%20file%20through%20a%20Python%20algorithm/Algorithm%20for%20file%20updates%20in%20Python%20.pdf) from an activity I have completed.

 ### Supporting Materials